 How To Avoid Wells Fargo’s Monthly Service Fees

 Banking fees are the silent killer of account balances.
 They’re easy to overlook because they can be relatively incremental.
 But don’t let yourself be fooled: You could conceivably lose thousands of dollars in fees if you’re not sure what to look out for.
-For example, using an out-of-network ATM every other day for the next 30 years can run you $13,650 in fees, according to a GOBankingRates survey.
+For example, using an out-of-network ATM every other day for the next 30 years can run you more than $13,500 in fees, according to a GOBankingRates survey.

 Wells Fargo, one of the biggest banks in America, has a schedule of fees for using its products and services.
 However, GOBankingRates has done the legwork to let you know how much they’ll cost you and how to avoid them.
 Many of Wells Fargo’s fees can be avoided by maintaining a designated balance, setting up deposits or linking to other Wells Fargo accounts.

 Wells Fargo Checking Account Fees